How Music Works: Chromaticism: Leading Tone in a Minor Key

 Takeaway

 We’re not just doing intellectual “music theory” here.
 We are learning how to read music and hear music like a musician.
-With just a wee bit of experience, you will start to recognize the “leading tone in a minor key” whenever you see it in written music (as indicate by some kind of accidental) or whenever you hear it being played.
+With just a wee bit of experience, you will start to recognize the “leading tone in a minor key” when you see it in written music (as indicated by “sharpening” the seventh degree of the natural minor key signature) and when you hear it being played.

 Discover more from PIANO-OLOGY